Understanding CSS3 Flexbox for Responsive WordPress Design

-Remember how hard it used to be to vertically center content on your site?
-If you’re struggling with the words “used to be” in that last sentence, you obviously haven’t cottoned onto flexbox yet and need to read on.
+Oh man, remember how hard it used to be to vertically center content on your site?
+If you’re struggling with the words “used to be” in that last sentence, you obviously haven’t yet cottoned onto flexbox.

 CSS wasn’t originally designed to handle the complex template styling that we see on the web these days, forcing developers to come up with CSS hacks to get content looking right.

 Flexbox, or flexible boxes, is a relatively new layout module in CSS3 designed to improve item alignment, direction and order in a container even when it’s dynamic or of an unknown size.
 It’s most important feature is the ability to modify the width or height of its children to fill the available space in the best possible way on different screen sizes.

 In this post, I’ll walk you through how flexbox works and how to add it to your WordPress stylesheet so your website is up-to-date with the latest CSS standards.

 Flexbox is one of the first modules designed for actual layout and makes styling with CSS easier and, in some cases, actually possible.